Kawasaki Type 99 Light Bomber Kyu Kyu Sohkei / Ki-48 Lily

 was the Japanese Army Air Force (JAAF) first modern twin engine light

-Used during the Second Sino-Japanese War as a light bomber and for ground support.
+First used in the Second Sino-Japanese War as a light bomber and for ground support.
 After the start of the Pacific War against more

 modern aircraft, its speed, defensive firepower and bomb